 The skill of leading through uncertainty

-Following Theresa May’s decision to step down as Prime Minister and the race for 10 Downing Street heating up, I wanted to share a number of practical insights into how leaders can help themselves, and their teams, to handle uncertainty.
+Following Theresa May’s decision to step down as Prime Minister and her potential successor to be decided shortly, I wanted to share a number of practical insights into how leaders can help themselves, and their teams, to handle uncertainty.

 The biggest challenge for the new Conservative leader will be Brexit.
 Indeed, leaving the EU poses many challenges.
 There are threats of the economy weakening and of years of uncertainty.
 Equally, there are opportunities for greater freedom and wider trading options.
 But for everyone, there is a strong sense of uncertainty about the future.
 And one thing is for sure: now, more than ever, people will feel the need for leadership.